stanford-rc/farmshare-docs/docs/software.md

 print(f"Pandas version = {pd.__version__}")
 ```

-To submit this script using the venv `tutorial_env` create a sbatch script to load the venv and run `test.py`:
+To submit this script using the venv `tutorial_env` create a batch job script to load the venv and run `test.py`:

 ``` shell
 ta5@rice-02:~$ cat tutorial_env.sh